-In advanced routers, you are able to set the router’s output power(TX Power) between 17 and 25 dbm ( the wireless output power is measured in dbm) depending on the extent of your home and the existing obstacles and walls.
+In advanced routers, you can set the router’s transmit power(TX Power) manually. this value can be between 17 and 25 dbm ( the wireless output power is measured in dbm) depending on the extent of your home and the existing obstacles and walls.

 Bandwidth-hungry application or a client to make download and upload huge files or videos, can degrade other users communication’s quality .
 Modern routers support services like QoS (Quality of Service), which allows you to prioritize certain applications over others.
-With QoS, you can dedicate a specific amount of overall internet bandwidth to specific service or client.
+You can dedicate a specific amount of overall internet bandwidth to specific service or client.